When will my tax document be mailed?

 Tax documents are mailed at various times from January through May based on Internal Revenue Service (IRS) requirements, the types of accounts you have invested in, and the investments you own.
 The most common mailing dates are listed below.
 Review the complete 2019 tax statements mailing dates schedule.

-- Jan.
-31, 2020 - Tax statements for annuities, life insurance policies, IRAs and other retirement accounts, 529 Plans, and Coverdell Educations Savings Accounts (CESA).
+- Feb.
+1, 2021 - Tax documents for annuities, life insurance policies, IRAs and other retirement accounts, 529 Plans, and Coverdell Educations Savings Accounts (CESA).

 - Feb.
-1, 2020 – Tax statements for nonqualified mutual fund and brokerage accounts for clients and qualifying household members who have indicated their occupation includes them under the Farmer / Fisherman / Rancher IRS estimated tax provision.
+1, 2021 – Tax documents for nonqualified mutual fund and brokerage accounts for clients and qualifying household members who have indicated their occupation includes them under the Farmer / Fisherman / Rancher IRS estimated tax provision.

 - Feb.
-15, 20203 - Tax statements for Ameriprise brokerage accounts, Managed Accounts investments and nonqualified Ameriprise® certificates accounts.
+16, 20214 - Tax documents for Ameriprise brokerage accounts, Ameriprise® advisory (managed) Accounts and nonqualified Ameriprise® certificates accounts.

 Some of my accounts are missing from the tax package I received.
-Will I receive more than one year-end tax statement package?
+Will I receive more than one year-end tax document package?

 Your household may receive more than one year-end tax package from Ameriprise Financial if: